 A classical material for this kind of relining is cement mortar.
 Unfortunately analysis has shown that many of these cement mortar linings have failed and cause deterioration in water quality .

 Epoxy linings provide an excellent barrier against contamination, i.e. they prevent that substances from the pipe enter the water.
 The German UBA (Umwelt Bundesamt) states that pipes (any material) are supposed to have a life time of 50-100 years.
 The use of epoxy resins for pipe line coatings has only started in the 1970s.
-US field research has demonstrated that epoxy was a safe and durable material with an estimated life up to 60 years .
+US field research has demonstrated that epoxy is a safe and durable material with an estimated life up to 60 years .

 As clean, safe drinking water is one of the world’s most important and valued assets, billions are spent each year in order to repair the damage to water pipes that occurs due to corrosion over time.